-The Office of Diversity, Inclusion, and Community Engagement (DICE) is located at 1945 N. High St., 163 Arps Hall, Columbus, Ohio 43210.
-Our phone number is 614.292.1936.
-DICE staff can answer your questions diversity programs, initiatives and research.
+The Office of Equity, Diversity, and Global Engagement (EDGE) is located at 1945 N. High St., 163 Arps Hall, Columbus, Ohio 43210.
+Our phone number is 614-292-1936.
+EDGE staff can answer your questions diversity programs, initiatives and research.

 Ryann Randall, Assistant to the Director

 Ryann Randall, Assistant to the Director of the EHE Office of Diversity, Inclusion, and Community Engagement in the College of Education and Human Ecology, is committed to initiatives that center equity, justice, diversity and inclusion throughout the college and local community.
 She completed her Bachelor of Science degree in Fashion Retail Studies from the College of Education and Human Ecology at The Ohio State University.
 Recently, she was accepted into the Masters of Arts program in the Department of Teaching and Learning.
 Her future plans include, earning a graduate degree with a focus on diversity, justice, multiculturalism and equity studies in order to design arts- and community-based programs for young people in urban contexts.
 With her background in design and art, her commitment to leadership and educational equity, and her investment in community-based experiences, Ryann is interested in examining the connections between students of color and their ability to learn through creative arts, design technology, aesthetic expressions and other mediums.